Family laughing with their daughter outdoors

 Dental Implants

 Dentists will do everything that they can to save your natural teeth.
 Unfortunately, sometimes this is not always possible.
 Although dental implants are not an exact replacement for a natural tooth, they are a close second.
 If you have one or more missing teeth, or are scheduled for a tooth extraction, you may have already begun exploring your treatment options.
-If so, you should definitely consider getting a dental implant.
+If so, you should definitely consider getting dental implants in Northampton.

 • Firmly anchored within the jawbone and cannot slip